ahdinosaur/polyledra-v1/README.md

 ## installations

-if you are playing with `chandeledra`, i'd love to hear about it!
+if you are playing with `polyledra`, i'd love to hear about it!

 - https://twitter.com/ahdinosaur/status/962158033764691968